lawfuyang/ToyRenderer/README.md

 ## Building

-Please Don't.
+Please don't.
 But if you wish to:

 - Run `generateprojects.bat` to generate VS project files
-- Open `ShaderMake.sln` and Compile/Run
+- Open `ShaderMake.sln` and Compile.
+ShaderMake.exe is used to compile Shaders.
 - Open `ToyRenderer.sln` and Compile/Run

 Top menu -> Engine -> Open Map